Mapping signs and sites of new praxes and paradigms

-The Asian Art Biennale continues till date as a platform for local artists to familiarize themselves with imitable global techniques.
-At present artists co-opt and fuse techniques prevalent at various Asian art exhibitions of global ambition, including those in India, Indonesia, Korea, and Japan.
+The Asian Art Biennale continues till date as a platform for local artists to familiarise themselves with imitable global techniques.
+At present, artists co-opt and fuse techniques prevalent at various Asian art exhibitions of global ambition, including those in India, Indonesia, Korea, and Japan.
 One can conclude that our artistic ties with these countries also fed the imagination of artists across generations here.

 The Biennale awakened the local art scene to cross disciplinary methods and experiments, conscious practice of installation art, freeing an erstwhile field from the constraints of purity and scripting a 'new' from within vernacular praxes.
 It served not only as a window to the global contemporary art scene but also as an instigator for local artists to devise new methods, practice-related diversity in mediums and forms.
 This gradually led artists to delve outside a singular medium as they began to juxtapose an array of mediums opening themselves to the transience of certain mediums, and adapting afresh to notions of spatio-temporal relativity and interconnectivity.
 Paving the way for the adaptation and accommodation of global practices, the Biennale also played a pedagogic role in disseminating these practices.

-In the new millennium Dhaka Art Summit appeared as a site keen on attracting the emerging artists at home and the practitioners of experimental new genres from across the globe.
-In the last three editions globally known artists, art scholars, and gallerists found their way into this oversized and carefully segmented site making the event a centre of global attention.
-Since its launch in 2012 Summit has become the principal promoter of new media art lending institutional support to photo-installations and video art projects and other new forms of praxes.
+In the new millennium Dhaka Art Summit appeared as a site keen on attracting emerging artists at home and practitioners of experimental new genres from across the globe.
+In the last three editions, globally known artists, art scholars, and gallerists found their way into this oversized and carefully segmented site making the event a centre of global attention.
+Since its launch in 2012, Summit has become the principal promoter of new media art lending institutional support to photo-installations and video art projects and other new forms of praxes.
 In all three editions, renowned artists from the South Asian diaspora and regional artists of global fame attracted a growing number of audiences to the event.
-Worth mentioning are the new media works of Rashid Rana and Sazia Sikanderin the second edition, and Marium Ghani and Chitra Ganesh in the third edition whose use of technology enthralled the gallery goers.
+Worth mentioning are the new media works of Rashid Rana and Sazia Sikander in the second edition, and Marium Ghani and Chitra Ganesh in the third edition whose use of technology enthralled the gallery goers.